 - Large Ham: Long John Silver.

 - Papa Wolf: Silver towards Jim.
-He gave up the treasure to save Jim's life instead.
+He turns on all the other pirates to save Jim's life.

 - Public-Domain Character: Everybody from the original novel, which is how Haskin and Newton got away with making an unofficial sequel.